The Public Paperfolding History Project

 B: Paper umbrellas

-Folding paper umbrellas are believed to have been in use from the late 4th or early 5th century onwards.
+Folding paper umbrellas are believed to have been in use in China from the late 4th or early 5th century onwards.

 C: Paper lanterns